 As we used liquid hide glue, Old Brown Glue, we used the reversibility of the glue to remove the dummy metal elements using heat and moisture.
-As the glue was still fresh we had only to use heat.

-Once the elements removed
+Once the elements removed I cleaned the cavities.

 At this point I could not resist to spray some alcohol to have an idea of the overall effect.